andersonsilveira/jswitch/README.md

 ## Pre-Conditions

 At least the JAVA_HOME variable configured on environment of operating system.
+Java 6 version installed on machine.
+This is necessary just run first start.

 ## 1) Compatibility

 * Windows 7
+* Ubuntu 12.04 or later

 ## 2) Installer